petebaker/gnumaker/README.md

                   target.all = c("rep1", "rep2"),
                   all.exts = list(rep1 = "pdf", rep2 = "docx"))
 write_makefile(gm1, file = "Makefile.demo")
-#> File: Makefile.demo written at Sun Jul 19 15:47:57 2020
+#> File: Makefile.demo written at Sun Jul 19 15:51:13 2020
 ```

-To plot the DAG, where can (re)generate target files (wheat coloured
+To plot the DAG, where we can (re)generate target files (wheat coloured
 circles) from a minimal set of syntax and data files (green rectangles),
 use: